shuup/shuup-guide/source/multivendor.rst

 These roles are already created in multivendor environment and can be tweaked to meet the project requirements.

+See :ref:`Permission Groups` for more general informations on Permission Groups.

 As a Vendor
 ~~~~~~~~~~~